 Laziness, making a mess, neglecting surroundings — basically anything that will increase your partner’s workload will definitely disappoint them.

-I can’t choose one.
-Is it possible to have more than one?
+Is it possible to have more than one love language?

 People can also have more than one love language.
 Sometimes two different languages are equally important, and that’s alright.
-There are no rules about having to pick just one!
+There are no rules about having just one!